sjanel/coincenter/README.md

 # Configuration

-At this step, there is an executable `coincenter`, but to unleash its full power it needs to have access to a special directory `data` which contains a tree of files as follows:
+At this step, `coincenter` is built.
+To execute properly, it needs read/write access to a special directory `data` which contains a tree of files as follows:

 - `cache`: Files containing cache data aiming to reduce external calls to some costly services.
 They are typically read at the start of the program, and flushed at the normal termination of the program, potentially with updated data retrieved dynamically during the run.
 It is not thread-safe: only one `coincenter` service should have access to it at the same time.
 - `secret`: contains all sensitive information and data such as secrets and deposit addresses.
 Do not share or publish this folder!